 - Coffee is usually of a higher quality

-Get to Know the Optimism Exchange Campaign
+Get to Know the Old Quarter's Optimism Exchange Program

 Make a difference with every cup

-Now that's a Good Drop!
+Now that's what we call a Good Drop!